GuidesMoney Tips

 Separate your expenses into fixed and discretionary categories

 This is different from the previous point where you estimate what you used to spend on an item.
-Here, you have to fill in every penny spent on a daily basis in your budget.
+Here, you have to fill in every penny spent monthly in your budget.
+The table below is an example.
+You can download the Budgeting Workbook here.

 ExpenseAmount (N)